jfrog/setup-jfrog-cli/README.md

 ```

 ## Setting JFrog CLI version
-By default, the JFrog CLI version set in [action.yml](https://github.com/jfrog/setup-jfrog-cli/blob/master/action.yml) is used.
+By default the JFrog CLI version set in [action.yml](https://github.com/jfrog/setup-jfrog-cli/blob/master/action.yml) is used.
 To set a specific version, add the *version* input as follows:

 ```yml
 - uses: jfrog/setup-jfrog-cli@v2